EthanZ16/weather_app/README.md

    - This project is developed using a modern front-end technology stack, leveraging React 18 and Vite for efficient compilation and modular CSS management.
 In a Node.js development environment, it interacts with the OpenWeatherMap API via Axios to fetch real-time weather data.
 The system automatically processes core data logic, including temperature unit conversion (Kelvin to Celsius), wind speed classification, and multi-day forecast integration (calculating daily average, maximum, and minimum temperatures).
    -The application interface consists of three key interactive components: an intelligent search bar with input validation, a comprehensive weather display card (integrating current conditions, 24-hour line charts, and multi-day forecasts), and a dynamic theme-switching style manager.
 During development, Git is used for version control following a main/dev branch strategy, while package.json centrally manages project dependencies.

-#### ▪ Evaluation and Maintenance
-   - In the software development lifecycle, continuous system evolution and maintenance are crucial for ensuring long-term product competitiveness.
-For weather applications, feature enhancement and improvement are particularly important, requiring us to establish a systematic requirements management mechanism.
-We will comprehensively collect user experience data through multi-dimensional feedback channels, including in-app rating systems, social media monitoring, and user interviews.
-This raw data will be analyzed by our professional product team and combined with technical feasibility assessments to form a clear iteration roadmap.
-   - For the core functionalities most valued by users, we have developed a phased optimization plan.
-In the short term, the focus will be on improving forecast accuracy by implementing cross-validation mechanisms with additional data sources to reduce error rates.
-Mid-term goals include expanding weather alert capabilities by developing a real-time severe weather notification system based on location services.
-Long-term planning will center on personalized services, leveraging machine learning algorithms to analyze user behavior and provide customized weather recommendations.
-All improvements will follow A/B testing procedures to ensure the stability and user acceptance of new features upon release.
-   - The operational support system is equally critical.
-We have established a multi-layered monitoring framework that comprehensively tracks system performance, from front-end performance metrics to back-end API health checks.
-The deployment process employs a blue-green strategy with rapid rollback capabilities.
-A real-time log analysis platform tracks anomalies, working in tandem with automated test suites to maintain system failure rates at minimal levels.
-Through these technical safeguards, we can deliver highly available weather information services to users while laying a solid foundation for future feature iterations.
+### ◦ Validation
+   - Verification focuses on verifying the reliability and system stability of new features before full deployment to ensure compliance with user needs and technical standards.
+      - All functional improvements are compared with the old version through A/B testing to ensure stability and user acceptance at the time of release.
+      - Automated test suites and real-time log analysis platforms continuously monitor system behavior, detect anomalies in a timely manner and maintain the lowest failure rate.
+      - The product team analyzes raw user experience data collected through in-app ratings, social media monitoring and user interviews to verify feature priorities and solve pain points.
+      - Technical feasibility assessment and user feedback analysis are carried out simultaneously to ensure that improvements are both valuable and feasible.

+### ◦ Evolution
+   - Evolution involves continuous innovation and iteration based on user needs and technological development to maintain product competitiveness.
+   - A systematic demand management mechanism determines the priority of function development based on multi-dimensional user feedback, forming a clear short-, medium- and long-term evolution roadmap.
+   - Phased optimization of core functions:
+      - Short-term: Improve forecast accuracy and reduce error rate by introducing cross-validation of additional data sources;
+      - Medium-term: Develop a real-time severe weather notification system based on location services to expand weather warning capabilities;
+      - Long-term: Use machine learning to analyze user behavior, provide customized weather recommendations, and strengthen personalized services.
+   - Technical infrastructure upgrade:
+      - Drive innovation in personalized services and warning systems with the help of machine learning algorithms and location services;
+      - Maintain a scalable operation and maintenance support system to support future function iterations through layered monitoring, automated testing, and adaptive deployment strategies (such as blue-green releases).
+   - Continuous data-driven learning:
+      - Continuously analyze user behavior data and system performance indicators to provide a basis for continuous evolution and ensure that applications adapt to changing user expectations and technology trends.

 ## Team members and contributions
  ◦ LI MANXIN<br>